Join our mission

 • Participates in student-faculty activities that serve to strengthen student-faculty relationships.

-• Plans for clinical experiences for students during clinical rotations periods.
+• Plans for clinical experiences for students during clinical rotation periods.

 • Supervises the clinical instruction of students.